Cultural impact of Shakira: Impact on women

 In an article about Shakira's not-so-typical pop star looks, Carolina Maldonado from Her Campus points out Shakira's impact on women and their image.
 Unlike most pop stars, and despite being "beautiful" and "fierce" Carolina says "Shakira rarely ever straightens her hair or wears makeup when she performs.
 She is usually not seen wearing heels or super over-the-top outfits.
 On stage, she is who she is and all of her performances are based on her talent.
 She doesn't need a bunch of lights, dancers, props, or even a crazy stage to draw and keep the attention of her audience.
 Her simple performances, in which she is usually barefoot, are a homage to the art of dance.
 It's just her and her microphone."
 This has impacted Latin women to rely on their talents and roots rather than looks.

+Impact on brands

+According to Google Trends, after Shakira mentioned multiple brands in her 2023 hit, Shakira: Bzrp Music Sessions, Vol. 53's lyrics searches for Twingo and Casio reached five-year highs worldwide, with Launchmetrics data showing that during the first week of the song's release, Casio and Rolex gained $70 million and $40.5 million respectively in media exposure across print, online content, and social media.
+Spanish media dubbed the fiscal impact "El efecto Shakira"; also affecting Ferrari, this company saw its share value rise 2.08% due to the positive mention in the song, while Casio had a 1.87% decrease in value and Renault a 1.45% decrease, with both being mentioned negatively.
+It soon became noted that the Shakira effect, as a phenomenon of social influence, may have seen the stock values of the brands mentioned negatively decrease, but also saw the social value of the brands increase; social media insights firm Audiense showed that besides social media mentions dramatically increasing for Casio, many of these were positive, including some social media users discussing a nostalgic affection for the brand, provoked by the song.
+On 23 January, the marketing director of Casio said "thanks to "the Shakira effect," the sales have been spectacular... [and] intense.
+But the best thing is every day [sales] are much better than last year."

 Recognitions and titles

-Appearing on multiple lists throughout her career, Shakira has been ranked by various music outlets as "The Greatest Latin Woman of All Time" in music history, based on her sales, cultural impact, legacy and acclaim.
+Appearing on multiple lists throughout her career, Shakira has been ranked by various music outlets as "The Greatest Latin Woman of All Time" in music history, based on her sales, cultural impact, legacy, and acclaim.
 Many critics agree on how she managed to break barriers to position herself on the biggest music charts as a Latin American artist at a time when racism and xenophobia were still strong in foreign territory while Latin rhythms were scarce on the radio.
 The multicultural magazine "Cultures" named her "The Greatest Latin Artist of All Time" citing all her achievements.
-As well as the magazine "Rolling Stone" stated that she was "The best-selling Latin woman in history" with 80 million copies sold to date.
-According to the Acclaimed Music site, Shakira is the most acclaimed South American woman of all time.
+As well as the magazine Rolling Stone stated that she was "The best-selling Latin woman in history" with 95 million copies sold to date.